 We are alert to the signs of abuse and neglect and follow our procedures to ensure that all pupils receive effective support, protection and guidance in order for them to feel safe.

-Our Safeguarding and Mental Health policies are listed below.
+For our Safeguarding and Mental Health policies please visit Policies section.

 Camden School for Girls takes the safety & wellbeing of all our students very seriously and we have a ZERO tolerance to all forms of abuse; this includes sexual violence (sexual assault, intentional sexual touching and rape) and sexual harassment (unwanted conduct of sexual nature such as sexual comments, sexual jokes or taunting, physical behaviour like interfering with clothes or online harassment such as texting).